moduit-engineering/Interview-Backend/README.md

 # Moduit Backend - Coding Test

+## Instructions

+On this coding test, you need to create an **ASP.Net Core API** application solution to solve all the questions below.\
+You can use any 3rd party library that is provided on **public** NuGet repository.

+1. Please clone this project on branch **source**
+2. Create new branch with prefix 'answer' followed by your name, example: answer/<your_name>
+3. After completing the tests, please push the code to your branch and notify the examiner.

+You need to connect with our screening API on this URL:

 Base URL : https://screening.moduit.id/
 Swagger  : https://screening.moduit.id/swagger

+Note: _There's no authentication mechanism that you need to implement._

 ## 1. Question One

-Please create controller that send request to this endpoint: **/backend/question/one** \
+Please create a controller that sends request to this endpoint: **/backend/question/one** \
-and please mirror **all** the response that you get from that endpoint.
+and please mirror **all** responses that you get from that endpoint.

 Output Example: